rita-barbosa/LAPR4-2324/docs/sb_us_1005/readme.md

 >**_Service Pattern_**
 >* Classes
->  * ListJobOpeningApplicationsUI
->  * ListJobOpeningApplicationsController
->  * JobOpeningMapper
+>  * JobOpeningManagementService
->  * ApplicationMapper
+>  * ApplicationManagementService
 >
 >* Justification
->*
->  The UI is considered a service, since it is not a concept in the domain, and there is no justification to assign these
->responsibilities to a domain class.
->  The controller is used as a bridge between the UI and the domain classes, processing the UI requests and assigning the
->responsibilities to the respective domain class.
->  The Mappers have the responsibility of converting a domain object in a DTO.

->**_DTO Pattern_**
->* Classes
->  * JobOpeningDTO
->  * ApplicationDTO
 >
->* Justification
->
-> The DTO's is used to transfer the data between layers without behavior or business logic, promoting encapsulation.
+>  JobOpeningManagementService and ApplicationManagementService are in charge of managing request regarding
+>jobOpenings and applications, serving as encapsulation between the controller and the JobOpeningRepository/ApplicationRepository along with the domain classes.

 ### 4.4.
 Tests